bladedancer/training/README.md

-# API Builder Training 01 Model First
+# API Builder Training

+The goal here is to build up from nothing to an application with a complex API, giving a good introduction to the new features of API Builder as you go.

 [00 Setup](./00_Setup)